Shropshire: Economy

 In Telford, a new rail freight facility was opened in 2009 by Telford and Wrekin Council at Donnington with the future goal of extending the line to Stafford.

 Telford and Shrewsbury are the county's two main retail centres, with contrasting styles of shopping – Shrewsbury's largely historic streets and Telford's large modern mall, Telford Shopping Centre.
 Shrewsbury also has two medium-sized shopping centres, the indoor "Pride Hill" and "Darwin" centres (both located on Pride Hill), and (prior to its demolition in 2024) a smaller, partially covered, "Riverside Mall".
 Shrewsbury's location as the nearest substantial town for those in a large area of mid-Wales helps it draw in considerable numbers of shoppers, notably on Saturdays.

+Well-known food companies in Shropshire include Müller Dairy (UK) Ltd in Market Drayton, which also has a plant at Minsterley and makes chilled desserts for Tesco.
+Also based in Market Drayton is Palethorpes, part of Pork Farms, which make own-label sausages.
+At Crudgington, Dairy Crest made Country Life butter and Clover until February 2015, and had their Technical Centre which, following the site's closure, relocated to Harper Adams University.
+Anglo Beef Processors (ABP Food Group) are at Harlescott in the north of Shrewsbury.

-Well-known companies in Shropshire include Müller Dairy (UK) Ltd in Market Drayton.
-The Royal Air Force operates two bases at RAF Cosford and RAF Shawbury, and the charity PDSA has its head office in Priorslee, Telford.
+The Royal Air Force operates two bases at RAF Cosford and RAF Shawbury, where military helicopter training in the UK takes place, alongside training for the RAF's air traffic controllers (ATCs).
+The charity PDSA has its head office in Priorslee, Telford.

+BT have their National Network Management Centre (Whittington House) in Whittington near Oswestry.